Living Lights

 Building a platform for visualizing carbon emissions and energy saving efforts in the city of Delft

-During the third year of my Bachelor’s studies, I worked with a group of students on a project that would motivate the residents of Delft to raise their efforts in being a more sustainable community.
-The project began with research through user interviews in the city of Delft.
-We uncovered how people of Delft are trying to improve their carbon footprint, and what motivates them.
-We found that a degree of competitiveness between neighbourhoods, with a gamification (rewarding) aspect and pleasing aesthetics, could be important factors in our solution.
+During the third year of my Bachelor’s studies, I collaborated with a group of students on a project aimed at encouraging Delft residents to contribute more actively to a sustainable community.
+We started with user interviews in Delft to understand how people were working to reduce their carbon footprint and what motivated them.
+Our research revealed that a sense of competition between neighborhoods, combined with gamification (rewards) and appealing aesthetics, could play a key role in driving engagement.

 The concept

-Through the Scrum framework, we iteratively created the “Living Lights” platform which combined a travelling monolith trophy, an application for tracking and recording one’s efforts at saving energy and lowering carbon emissions, and a small-scale model of Delft.
-The model would react to current CO2 emissions and energy consumption of each neighbourhood, to light up in a range of red to green colours.
-This way, the sustainability of each neighbourhood is put on display, and an element of competitiveness motivates the residents to make their neighbourhood greener.
+Using the Scrum framework, we iteratively developed the “Living Lights” platform, which combined a traveling monolith trophy, an app for tracking and recording energy-saving efforts and carbon footprint reduction, and a small-scale model of Delft.
+The model responded to real-time CO2 emissions and energy consumption in each neighborhood, lighting up in colors ranging from red to green.
+This visual representation put each neighborhood’s sustainability efforts on display, using a competitive element to encourage residents to make their community greener.

-I had a central role in every step of the project - from concept creation, where I came up with the foundational idea of a city model that would light up, through being a Scrum master, to the creation of the physical models of both the model of Delft and the monolith trophy.
-I created 3D models for various landmarks and hundreds of houses in 4 neighbourhoods of Delft.
-Afterwards, I collaborated with two group members in coding the Arduino program for controlling the neighbourhood lights and assembling the model using foam boards, LED strips and the 3D printed buildings.
+I played a central role throughout the project - from developing the initial concept of a city model that lights up to serving as Scrum Master and building the physical models of both the Delft cityscape and the monolith trophy.
+I designed 3D models of various landmarks and hundreds of houses across four Delft neighborhoods.
+Later, I worked with two team members to code the Arduino program that controlled the neighborhood lights and assembled the model using foam boards, LED strips, and 3D-printed buildings.